urmoi/susi-sushi-adveisor/README.md

 The goal of this project is to build a robot that can assist in the kitchen.
 The robot should be able to prepare a meal from start to finish and should be easy to use.

-The maschine is 3D printed and motorized, controlled by a Raspberry Pi Zero W.
+The maschine is 3D printed and motorized, sensorized, and controlled by a Raspberry Pi Zero W.
+The schematics are down below, the 3D files will be eventually uploaded to this repository.

 ---